materialsproject/pymatgen-analysis-defects/README.md

 | `supercells`  |   code to generate supercells for simulating the defects.    |
 | `thermo`      |            formation energy diagram definitions.             |
 | `utils`       |                   miscellaneous utilities.                   |

-Note that each module is a sub-package of the `pymatgen.analysis.defects` namespace, and must be imported as `pymatgen.analysis.defects.[module_name]`.